 Advertisement

-We appreciate there's a lot to consider when buying your first newborn pram or pushchair, so below you'll find the key things to think about, and features to look for while you choose.
-Alternatively, you can hop right down to our list of the best newborn prams and pushchairs to read more about each product.
+There’s so much to consider when buying your first newborn pram, so below you’ll find the key things to think about and features to consider.
+Alternatively, just hop right down to our list of the best newborn prams to read more about each product.

-Best pushchairs for newborn babies at a glance
+Best newborn prams and pushchairs at a glance – for all budgets

 Are all pushchairs suitable for a newborn baby?

-No, babies need to lie in a flat position in their pushchair for at least the first 6 months.
-Although many pushchairs have various recline settings, some strollers are only suitable from 6 months, as they don’t lie flat enough.
+No!
+Babies need to lie in a flat position for at least the first 6 months.
+Although many newborn prams and pushchairs have recline settings, some do not lie flat enough and so are only suitable from 6 months.

 “Lying flat helps to protect your baby’s back, development and breathing,” says buggy expert Charlotte Gelstharp from Natural Baby Shower, a leading online retailer for pushchairs.